norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 _"But what if every Sunday she made wrote a cheat sheet for the past week, and then she only read those?
 That would take less time. "
 "Even a weekly summary would become unreadable in less than a year."
 "OK, then what if she summarized those cheat sheets??
 She could keep making the history smaller and smaller."
-"Yeah but eventually she'd loose too much detail and the summaries would be useless.
-It's a cute idea, but within a couple years she would be back in the ."
-"Well then she could go back to the daily notebooks when she needs those details!"
+"Yeah but eventually she'd loose too much detail, the summaries would be useless.  " "Well then she could go back to the daily notebooks when she needs those details!"
 "She wouldn't be able to go anywhere.
 She'd be chained to a room full of notebooks in order to function!"_